 The starting address of the application.
-This must be a multiple of 1024 bytes (making it aligned to a page boundary).
+This must be a multiple of page boundary.
 A vector table is expected at this location, and the perceived validity of the vector table (stack located in SRAM, reset vector located in flash) is used as an indication of the validity of the application image.